 Macromechanics Analysis of Laminate Properties

 The properties of unidirectional composite (UDC) materials are quite different from those of conventional, metallic materials.
 This article provides information on the treatment of UDC stress-strain relations in the forms appropriate for analysis of thin plies of material.
 It explains the development of the relations between mid-surface strains and curvatures and membrane stress and moment resultants.
 The article discusses the properties, such as thermal expansion, moisture expansion, and conductivity, of symmetric laminates and unsymmetric laminates.
 It describes the distribution of temperature and moisture through the thickness of a laminate.
-Stresses due to mechanical loads, temperature, and moisture on the laminate are analyzed.
+Stresses caused due to mechanical loads, temperature, and moisture on the laminate are analyzed.
 The article concludes with information on interlaminar cracking, free-edge delamination, and transverse cracks of laminates.

 Macromechanics Analysis of Laminate Properties, Composites, Vol 21, ASM Handbook, Edited By Daniel B. Miracle, Steven L. Donaldson, ASM International, 2001, p 207–229, https://doi.org/10.31399/asm.hb.v21.a0003378

 View new, upcoming, and best-selling ASM Handbooks, technical books, and databases.